foghorn-tech/file_search_doc/open-ai-doc/output/OpenAI_vision.md

 print(response.choices[0].message.content)
 ```

-## Managing images

-The Chat Completions API, unlike the Assistants API, is not stateful.
-That means you have to manage the messages (including images) you pass to the model yourself.
-If you want to pass the same image to the model multiple times, you will have to pass the image each time you make a request to the API.

-For long running conversations, we suggest passing images via URL's instead of base64.
-The latency of the model can also be improved by downsizing your images ahead of time to be less than the maximum size they are expected them to be.
-For low res mode, we expect a 512px x 512px image.
-For high res mode, the short side of the image should be less than 768px and the long side should be less than 2,000px.

-After an image has been processed by the model, it is deleted from OpenAI servers and not retained.
-We do not use data uploaded via the OpenAI API to train our models.

 ## Limitations

 While GPT-4 with vision is powerful and can be used in many situations, it is important to understand the limitations of the model.
 Here are some of the limitations we are aware of: